ibm-cloud-docs/openshift/openshift_versions_410.md

 Version 4.10 is no longer supported.
 Update your cluster to at least [version 4.11](/docs/openshift?topic=openshift-cs_versions_411) as soon as possible.
 {: important}

-Looking for general information about updating clusters, or information on a different version?
-See [the {{site.data.keyword.openshiftlong_notm}} version information](/docs/openshift?topic=openshift-openshift_versions) and the version [4.10 blog](https://www.redhat.com/blog/introducing-red-hat-openshift-4.10){: external}
-{: tip}

-RHEL 8 is the only operating system for worker nodes created in version 4.10 clusters.
-{: important}

 If you have Portworx installed, follow the steps to upgrade your installation to use at least image version `2.11.4`.
 For more information, see [Upgrading Portworx to a specific version](/docs/openshift?topic=openshift-storage_portworx_about).
 {: important}